About the Lighthouse

 Expanding Care Services

-Maison André-Gratton, the only pediatric care facility in Quebec, was named in memory of a young boy named André (the son of Mrs. Judith Dufour and Dr.Bernard Gratton) whose brother, Robert Gratton, is one of the Lighthouse, Children and Families’ major donors.
+Maison André-Gratton, the first pediatric care facility in Quebec, was named in memory of a young boy named André (the son of Mrs. Judith Dufour and Dr.Bernard Gratton) whose brother, Robert Gratton, is one of the Lighthouse, Children and Families’ major donors.
 André died of leukemia in 1954, at the age of three years and three months.

 In the first year of its activities, the organization welcomed 56 children for periods of respite.
 Barely one year after it opened its doors, the Ministère de la Santé et des Services Sociaux recognized the Lighthouse as an Accredited Palliative Care Center, thus certifying the quality of care and services provided.

 Families caring for sick children quickly adopted this privileged respite care center.
 In 2008 and 2009, more than one hundred children were admitted.
 Maison André-Gratton, with a maximum capacity of 12 children on weekends, is almost always full.

 The Lighthouse, Children and Families celebrated its 10th anniversary in 2009.
 On this special occasion, the organization restructured its Board of Directors.
 Nicole Marcil-Gratton, Chair of the Board from 2000 to 2009 was replaced by Louiselle Paquin and Michèle Viau-Chagnon, Founder and Director General since 2003, was replaced by Lyse Lussier.